berops/claudie/docs/troubleshooting/troubleshooting.md

 terraform force-unlock <lock-id>
 ```

-The `lock-id` is generally show in the error message.
+The `lock-id` is generally shown in the error message.